 Coconut has a slew of health benefits.
 I have another recipe that lists how good coconut is for you, if you want to check it out you can find that here.

-As for the sweetness of the homemade granola bars, I chose honey to do the job.
+As for the sweetness of the homemade gluten-free granola bar recipe, I chose honey to do the job.
 There is no other sugar added to this recipe.
 No brown sugar, no white sugar, and definitely no high fructose corn syrup!
 Just all-natural honey.
 Now.
 If you want to experiment with maple syrup, go for it!
 There are some recipes where I put half honey and half maple syrup.
 I just like to try to avoid white sugar if possible.

 The Most Amazing Gluten-free Granola Bars Ever!